ropitz/sparc_teaching/exercise1final.md

 3. To turn off the colour of the 3D models, select the file name, and switch the Color setting from 'Face' to 'User-Def'.
 Repeat this step for the second STL file.

-![The same screenshot as before, with the two files for PH_2\'s 3D model imported in Meshlab.
+![The same screenshot as before, with the two files for PH_2\'s 3D model imported in MeshLab.
 However, the colour has been removed from one of the two .stl files, so the 3D model appears banded, grey speckled with the real potsherd colour.](https://github.com/ropitz/sparc_teaching/blob/master/Numbered%20for%20individual%20upload/Exercise%201/Ex%201%20Ph%202.png?raw=true)

 4. To accentuate the topography of the 3D model, [**Shaders**](/glossary.md) can be applied.
-Meshlab provides a variety of options for these under the **'Render'** dropdown menu.
+MeshLab provides a variety of options for these under the **'Render'** dropdown menu.
 One that is particularly useful here is the **'Radiance Scaling'** shader.
 A menu should pop up -- to increase the contrast between the features, click and drag the